OUTober 2015 // October 7st – November 20th

 LGBTQ communities respond strongly to external opposition, but what about inequities within?
 Drawing on our Jesuit and Civil Rights understandings of social justice, this session will explore how class and privilege intersect our LGBTQ communities; and how we can develop effective strategies for combating these within ourselves and our communities.

-Intricate Identities, the annual DC LGBTQA Student Conference, aims to foster community and provide opportunities for professional networking for students.
+Intricate Identities (new window), the annual DC LGBTQA Student Conference, aims to foster community and provide opportunities for professional networking for students.
 The mission of the conference is to create a community space for interactive education, group and personal reflection, and research exchange on leadership, activism, and issues of student interest as they relate to the topics of sexual orientation and gender identity/expression as well as diversity, inclusion, and liberation.

 NOV 18: THE MASK YOU LIVE IN (SCREENING), 7-9PM